TU-Berlin-DIMA/fast-interconnects/README.md

 NUMA-GPU is an on-going research project investigating the use of a fast GPU interconnect to speed-up data processing on GPUs.
-Fast interconnects such as NVLink 2.0 provide GPUs with high-bandwidth, cache-coherenct access to main memory.
+Fast interconnects such as NVLink 2.0 provide GPUs with high-bandwidth, cache-coherent access to main memory.
 Thus, our goal is to unlock higher DBMS query performance with this new class of hardware.